 Keyboarding Applications is offered to eighth graders as an elective for high school credit.
 Students will learn the correct techniques for keying alphabetic, numeric, and symbol characters.
 They will apply their skills to the preparation of a wide variety of business documents including letters, reports, and resumes.
 In addition to developing word processing skills, students will learn and develop spreadsheet, database, and presentation skills.

-During the week of February 24-28, students will work to improve typing speed and accuracy using various keyboarding programs.
+During the week of April 7-11, students will work to improve typing speed and accuracy using various keyboarding programs.
 Emphasis will be placed on proper keyboarding techniques while reviewing the number keys in addition to the alphabetic keys.
-Students will learn to format tables of data.
+Students will learn to create PowerPoint Presentations.